Piece of My Heart: Shaggy version

-Jamaican reggae artist Shaggy covered the song on his self-produced and fourth album, Midnite Lover (1997).
-The single featuring Marsha was a top 10 hit in Italy, New Zealand and the United Kingdom, peaking at number four, six and seven, respectively.
+Jamaican reggae artist Shaggy featuring singer Marsha covered the song on his self-produced and fourth album, Midnite Lover (1997).
+The single, released by Virgin Records in 1997, was a top-10 hit in Italy, New Zealand and the United Kingdom, peaking at number four, six and seven, respectively.

 Critical reception

 A reviewer from Music Week gave this version a score of three out of five, adding, "Shaggy's fast-paced vocals get somewhat overshadowed by the smooth, silky presence of Marsha on this unadventurous remake of the Erma Franklin hit."
 Music Week editor Alan Jones noted that "Shaggy returns in fine style", concluding that "the result is a summery and unique treat, with the Shagmeister's verses interspersed by a fine femme vocalist—credited as Erma herself in sample form, though definitely not."
 Andy Winter from Smash Hits wrote that it "will have you wrigglin' like a sackful of snakes!"